melatfeseha/NNProjectProposal/README.md

 We plan to train a convolutional neural network on our dataset because these are typically used to operate on visual data.
 Our neural network needs to be able to identify and classify various environmental factors.
 In order to do this and train our model accurately, we will need to place significant emphasis on the selection of a large, diverse, well tagged dataset that evenly represents our intended regions.

-We intend to use a dataset titled World-Wide Scale Geotagged Image Dataset for Automatic Image Annotation and Reverse Geotagging sourced from Qualinet databases.
-This dataset includes 14 million geotagged photos crawled from Flickr.
-This data set exhibits a bias towards countries in Europe and North America, and even though it is quite large, contains virtually no images from certain geographical regions.
-We must do some work to overcome this, so finding and helping to create more balanced datasets tagged with location data is one of our main technical challenges.
+We intend to use a dataset titled "Geolocation - Guessr Images".
+This dataset includes 50,000 screenshots from Geoguessr that are labeled with the country they were taken in.
+This data set exhibits a bias towards countries in Europe and North America, and contains virtually no images from certain geographical regions.
+We must do some work to overcome this, so finding and creating more balanced datasets tagged with location data is one of our main technical challenges.
 Another challenge we will run into is figuring out how to tune our hyperparameters so that our model is as accurate as possible, and training our model with enough iterations on each set of hyperparameters chosen so that we can properly analyze their effects on the accuracy of our model.

 If we have enough time, we also wanted to train a neural network to do the inverse/complementary task of generating an image of a location based on its name.
 This is a challenging but interesting problem because the way we judge these images is going to have to be pretty subjective, but they might lend some insight into the kinds of things that the neural network is taking into consideration when trying to identify/generate geographic data.